-In my last 16 years of parenting, I’ve been hit with difficult questions from my children.
-Some I could answer rather vaguely, others by being straight forward and sometimes, I just had to answer very stratigically.
-For example, my kids (and I’m pretty sure MOST kids) like to raze one another over silly things and for a time, it was over “Favorties”.
-More specially, who was Nana & Papa’s favorite, Harmony’s favorite (that is my husband’s mom and means Grandma in Korean), and then OUR favorite.
+In my last 21 years of parenting, I’ve been hit with difficult questions from my children.
+Some I could answer rather vaguely, others by being straight forward and sometimes, I just had to answer very strategically.
+For example, my kids (and I’m pretty sure MOST kids) like to raz one another over silly things and for a time, it was over “Favorites”.
+More specially, who was Nana & Papa’s favorite, Harmony’s favorite (that means Grandma in Korean), and then OUR favorite.

-Of course they each felt they owned a title or 2 but I couldn’t quite designate a favorite child, much to their disapproval.
+Of course, each of them felt deserving of such a title but I couldn’t quite designate a favorite child, much to their disapproval.
 However, my husband and I came up with a fluctuating favorite list.
-We let them know that we had no favorite child but merely a “Favorite of the Day” child.
-This was not solely based on how helpful they were around the house, but also on how they interacted with one another, with us, or simply “just because”.
+We let them know that we had no favorite but merely a “Favorite of the Day” child.
+The chosen was based on how helpful they were, how they interacted with one another, with us, their attitude and simply “just because”.
 They seemed to be happy with knowing that this would change daily and they all had a fair shot at it.

-What I found interesting is that I also apply that mentality to foods.
+What I’ve come to find is that I also apply this mentality towards food.
 My favorites list changes; sometimes daily, sometimes seasonally, and sometimes with my mood.
-I tell you that because I may write a post about my favorite cupcake or muffin and then a new post comes out claiming that to be my favorite which is also true, but in a different kind of way or for a different reason.
+I tell you that, because I may write a post about my favorite cupcake or muffin and then a new post comes out claiming that to be my favorite – which is also true, but for a different reason.

-So my “Favorite” Banana Muffin is one that I made a few weeks ago, and here is why:
+So my “Favorite” Banana Muffin is one that I remade this week, and here is why: